pivotal/docs-tap/getting-started.md

     * This cluster will henceforth be referred to as the **Service Cluster**

-2. Download and install the kubectl-scp plugin from [TAP Tanzu Network Page](https://network.tanzu.vmware.com/products/tanzu-application-platform).
+2. Download and install the kubectl-scp plugin from [Tanzu Application Platform Tanzu Network Page](https://network.tanzu.vmware.com/products/tanzu-application-platform).
 To install the plugin you must place it in your PATH and ensure it is executable.
 For example: